 OK, so you've picked out the ukulele of your dreams (or maybe just a bargain one to learn on for now.)
 What else do you need?
 Not much really.
 The Ukulele, besides being a fun and remarkably portable instrument, is very easy on the wallet.
 To have a complete package you generally need just a few things:

 A case or a bag for your uke.
 We carry a full line of ukulele bags and cases in all sizes.

 A tuner - this is pretty critical, actually.
 The charm of the ukulele can fade pretty quickly if it is out of tune.
 This can be as simple as a pitch pipe (if you feel comfortable tuning by ear) or a chromatic tuner you may already have for another instrument.
 If you don't already have one, we suggest getting a dedicated ukulele tuner.
 They are super simple and make tuning your uke even a little fun.

 A lesson book - pretty important if you are starting out.
-We have a couple of learning to play books (with CD's) that can get you going right away
+We have a couple of learning-to-play books (with or without CDs) that can get you going right away.

 That is it - enjoy!

 Ukulele Popularity - a brief history

 The ukulele has had varying degrees of popularity over the last 100 years or so and is currently experiencing an amazing renaissance.

 The ukulele was popularized for a stateside audience during the Panama Pacific International Exposition, held for most of 1915 in San Francisco.
 The ukulele soon became an icon of the Jazz Age.
 Highly portable and relatively inexpensive, it also proved popular with amateur players throughout the 1920s.